Owiti95/phase1FinalProject/README.md

-# Shopping List
+# e-commerce site
-This shopping list is developed with HTML,CSS and Javascript.It allows users to purchase items and delete the list also.
+This e-commerce site is developed with HTML,CSS and Javascript.It allows users to view green groceries and place their order..

 ## Features